 Practice Tip - Gripping Your Gun

 If your holster has a retention system, such as a strap or snap, you will need to release it “during” the draw.
-The motion of releasing the strap or snap must become part of your draw and happen in a smooth, quick motion as your hand moves to grab the grip.
-This motion must be practiced or you will likely fumble with this when your life depends on you protecting yourself with your gun.
+Releasing the strap or snap must become part of your draw.
+It becomes a smooth, quick motion as your hand moves to grab the grip.
+This motion must be practiced so you don’t fumble with this when your life depends on it.

 Your non-dominant hand should be placed out of the way, on your stomach or chest.
 This may vary depending on the holster and its location.
-The key is that your non-dominant hand is out of the way to avoid it being in front of the muzzle of the gun at any time AND is in a good position to quickly “join” your firing hand during the extension of your gun into firing position.
+The key is that your non-dominant hand is out of the way to avoid it being in front of the muzzle of the gun at any time. it also must be in a good position to quickly “join” your firing hand during the extension of your gun into firing position.